SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 SBA 7(a) Loan Fees

 The SBA also collects loan guarantee fees from borrowers.
 These fees are due within 90 days of loan approval and can be financed with the proceeds of the loan received.
-For example, the following are approximate SBA up-front guarantee fees for a 7(a) Standard Loan with loan terms less than twelve months:
+The following are approximate SBA guarantee fees for a 7(a) Standard Loan with loan terms of less than twelve months:

 - Up to $125,000: No fee